stclib/STC/docs/crand_api.md

 128-bit integer operations.
 It has a 256 bit state, but updates only 192 bit per generated number.

 There is no *jump function*, but by incrementing the Weyl-increment by 2, it starts a new unique 2^64 *minimum* length period.
-Note that for each Weyl-increment, the period length is about 2^126 with a high probability.
-For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output number.
+Note that for each Weyl-increment (state[3]), the period length is about 2^126 with a high probability.
+For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output.

-**crand** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. N interleaved streams with only one-bit differences in initial state.
+**crand** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. *n* interleaved streams with only one-bit differences in initial state.

 ## Types